pradheep-git30/Non-Real-Time-Stock-Market-Simulation/README.md

 # StockFlow 📈

-StockFlow is a modern, open-source stock market simulation application designed for educational purposes.
+Tradeverse is a modern, open-source stock market simulation application designed for educational purposes.
 It allows users to learn the ropes of stock trading, portfolio management, and market analysis in a risk-free, real-time simulated environment.

 ![StockFlow Login Page](https://i.ibb.co/GvMF3Yqz/an-image-displaying-a-stock-market-chart-with-rising-or-falling-trends-allowing-space-for-text-backg.jpg)